neonatura/shioncoin_2.x/README.md

 <h3>Build Dependencies</h3>

 The c++ boost shared library is required.
 To be specific, the "system", "filesystem", "program_options", and "thread" boost libraries.
-The "shcoind", "shc", and "usde" programs are the only sharelib program that link against boost libraries.
+The "shcoind" and "shcoin" programs are the only sharelib program that link against boost libraries.
 To install on linux run 'yum install libboost*' or 'apt-get install libboost*'.

-The 'openssl version 1.0.1g' distribution has been included in the directory '/depend/openssl-1.0.1g'.
-This version will automatically be compiled and linked against the "shcoind", "shc", and "usde" programs.
+The 'openssl version 1.0.1g' distribution has been included in the directory '/src/share-ssl-lib'.
+This version will automatically be compiled and linked against the shcoind and shcoin programs.
+The Open SSL library is used for RPC protocol communication between the shcoind daemon and shcoin utility program.

 <h2>SHC Specifications</h2>
 The share-coin is unique in that it allows for additional types of transactions than regular coin transfers.
 Examples of these capabilities include exchanging coins between currencies, providing certified licenses for custom use, and assigning names to otherwise hard to remember hash tags.
 Compatibilty with the 'share library' file-system and network providing methods to utilize SHC block-chain transactions via external programs.